HackTheDoc/Links/README.md

 ### To do

-- implement every commands :)
+- Auto-copy to clipboard when using get command
+- implement implement a version for windows and apple ?

 ## Authors